oneputin/oneputin.github.io/_posts/2015-12-15-Hello-World.md

 title: First entry done!
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+The main intention is extending the scope of geoinformation in the web beyond the "natural" highlights (POI's and routes).
+Some examples are shown below.

 ![_config.yml]({{ site.baseurl }}/images/config.png)

+The focus is directed mainly on
+* geodata in two- and three dimensions
+* multiscale interfaces
+* geoSlide approach
+* integration in singlePage webapps.
-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+For more instructions and samples head over to the [iimaps-dev](http://iimaps.de/dev.html).